xudong963/effect-log/README.md

 - [ ] Additional backends — RocksDB, S3, Restate journal
 - [ ] Auto-classification — infer effect kind from HTTP methods / API metadata

+## Inspiration

+The idea behind this project was inspired by a blog post from [Guanlan Dai](https://www.linkedin.com/in/guanlandai/).
+He introduced the concepts of effect log and semantic correctness.

 ## License

 MIT OR Apache-2.0